metapages/docu-notion/src/metapage-plugins/README.md

 4. `regexMarkdownModifications`: Perform regex replacements on the markdown output
 5. `init`: Perform async initialization when the plugin is loaded

 See the `IPlugin` interface in `src/plugins/pluginTypes.ts` for more details.

-## Loading Custom Plugins

-Custom plugins in this directory will be automatically loaded when running docu-notion.
-You can also specify additional custom plugin directories in your configuration.

-## Example

-See `example.ts` in this directory for a simple example plugin.